BurningApparatus/graveller-DLBCSPJWD01/README.md

 As a logged in user:

 - Visit the dashboard (/dashboard)
-- On a task, click the red "delete button" on the right

 **Expected Outcome:** The task is marked as deleted, and removed from the list.
 A notification should appear offering the chance to undo the action.